kalustian/6502-SBC/README.md

-# heading 2
-Enhanced Woz Monitor for Rockwell R65C02
+# Enhanced Woz Monitor for Rockwell R65C02
 This repository contains a version Steve Wozniak's ROM monitor for the 6502.